w3f/polkadot-wiki/docs/build-node-management.md

 **Archive node**

 An archive node does not prune any block or state data.
 Use the `--archive` flag.
-Certain types of nodes, like validators an sentries, must run in archive mode.
+Certain types of nodes, like validators and sentries, must run in archive mode.
 Likewise, all [events](build-protocol-info#events) are cleared from state in each block, so if you want to store events then you will need an archive node.